MarkE16/WindoBot/README.md

 So far it only has little commands such as utility commands and small "fun" commands.
 However, the bot is still in production so there will be more features in the future.

 # Current Bot Version
-The bot is currently in alpha v1.2.0.
+The bot is currently in alpha v1.3.0.
 So I'm still working on the bot but allowing people to use it as I develop it.
 You can view the changelog [here](https://github.com/MarkE16/WindoBot#changelog).

 # Changelog
 Here you can view the changelog of the bot, where you can view all the updates:
+> **Alpha v1.3.0** | 7.29.2021
+> - Added a command 'numguess'; A number guessing game with 3 difficulties.
+> - Made a slight improvement to the mute command.
+>
 > **Alpha v1.2.0** | 7.26.2021
 > - Added error messages when the user is missing a required permission and/or parameter when using certain commands.
 > - Fixed a bug where some commands did not work properly due to an incorrect permission and a permission that didn't exist.